Send messages from Apple Watch

 You can compose a message in a variety of ways—most of them on a single screen.
 After creating a message, tap the Create Message field, then do one or a combination of the following:

-Use the QWERTY and QuickPath keyboard: (U.S. English and Simplified Chinese only, Apple Watch Series 7 only) Tap characters to enter them or use the QuickPath keyboard to slide from one letter to the next without lifting your finger.
+Use the QWERTY and QuickPath keyboard: (Not available in all languages, Apple Watch Series 7 and Apple Watch Series 8 only) Tap characters to enter them or use the QuickPath keyboard to slide from one letter to the next without lifting your finger.
 To end a word, lift your finger.

 If you don’t see the keyboard, swipe up from the bottom, then tap the Keyboard button.